 - What are the stages of breast cancer?

 - What is the treatment for breast cancer?

 - Chemotherapy for breast cancer

 - What are the survival rates and prognosis for breast cancer?

 - What research is being performed on breast cancer?

 - Find a local Oncologist in your town

 What are the risk factors for breast cancer?

 The strongest risk factors for breast cancer are female sex and age.
 As mentioned above, breast cancer is far more common in women.
-In fact, it is 100 times more common in women than in men.
+However, men can also get breast cancer, but it is 100 times more common in women than in men.
 The risk of breast cancer increases with age, and breast cancer incidence rates are highest in women over 70 years of age.
 Only about 5% of women in the U.S. who are diagnosed with breast cancer are under 40 years old.

 Not having given birth or having given birth to a first child after the age of 35 are associated with moderate increases in breast cancer risk.
 Overweight and obesity after menopause also increase risk.
 Having begun menstruating before age 12 or having reached menopause after age 55 are associated with slight increases in breast cancer risk, likely because of the longer duration of estrogen exposure.
 Current or recent use of postmenopausal hormone therapy or birth control pills seems to slightly raise a woman's risk of breast cancer.